 A garland that's layered offers incredible allure for your holiday decorating.
-Here, magnolia serves as the base, but cedar and lavender thistle are woven in for depth and texture, while lights add sparkle.
+Here, magnolia serves as the base, cedar and lavender thistle are woven in for depth and texture, and lights add sparkle.

-Editor's Tip: Take a walk around your yard or a nearby park and gather the last remnants of the growing season -- interesting leaves, dried flowers, for example -- to embellish your garland.
+Editor's Tip: Take a walk around your yard or a nearby park and gather the last remnants of the growing season -- interesting leaves and dried flowers, for example -- to embellish your garland.

 Garlands can be assembled in a variety of ways.
-They may be single, long pieces of evergreens, or they may be smaller pieces of various types that are wired or glued together.
-This daintier version is the latter; tiny groupings of pinecones -- also glued on -- add complementary color and texture.
+They may be single long pieces of evergreens, or they may be small pieces of various types that are wired or glued together.
+This daintier version is the latter; tiny groupings of pinecones -- glued on -- add complementary color and texture.

 Evergreens generally complement any style of holiday decorating, and a garland is a great chance to accent your decor.
 Here, multiple needle types are intertwined along a long, curving banister.
 Ribbon-hung pinecones, dusted with a bit of white paint, offer a pretty end point.

 Garlands used to be pretty basic holiday decor -- evergreens draped on mantels and stairwells.
 Now you can go bigger, like this room: Pretty evergreens add texture on top of the mantel, but a ribbon garland draped through miniature wreaths accents the large corner bank of windows for a festive pop of color.